Why You Should Move to Dumbo, Brooklyn

 • Biolite – off-grid energy products

-• Amplify – educational company to create core and supplemental curriculums for K-12
+• Amplify – an educational company to create core and supplemental curricula for K-12

 • Paperspace – cloud platform